Nkievgen/web3_fetch_balances/readme.md

 A simple API app that fetches token addresses from Gecko API and then fetches balances of each token for a given address.
+It only includes non-zero balance tokens in an API responce / write job.

 To configure the app create a *.env file in the root folder and provide a listen port in a PORT variable and an ethereum node address for web3.js library in a PROVIDER variable.
 Also install dependencies via 'npm install --save' command.
 Compiled code is stored in the './dist' folder, if you want to recompile it run 'npm install --save-dev' to install dependencies necessary for compilation.